openrails/openrails/Source/Documentation/Manual/physics.rst

 which melts the fusible plugs in the crown and that releases steam into the firebox and from there onto the footplate.

-Open Rails does not model the steam but drops the boiler pressure and the fire and issues a confirmation message:
+Open Rails does not model the steam release but drops the boiler pressure and the fire and issues a confirmation message:
 "Water level dropped too far.
 Plug has fused and loco has failed."
 Basically the loco is coasting thereafter and nothing can be done to recover.